gjorando/cpp-knnclus/README.md

 EkNNclus procedure module for Windev.
 Written in C.

-Further information is given in the documentation.
+Further information is given in the documentation (use doxygen to generate it: `doxygen src/doxyconf`).

+THIS IS A TEST IMPLEMENTATION.

 ToDo:
-* everything
+* Secure malloc (test if the pointer is NULL before and after allocation)